tigerinus/good/README.md

 # good

-Install and uninstall Go app in isolated path
+Install and uninstall a Go package at an isolated path